Mingqian-Li/Fairness-annual-review/Readme.md

 * For some datasets, normalization has improved the accuracy performance.

 * Models are based on paper https://www.cs.utexas.edu/~pradeepr/paperz/mtdm_nips.pdf.
 Need to pay attention to several conditions.
 This dirty model may not be able to work under some circumstances, such as insufficient sample numbers or oversize feature numbers.
+* Unfairness issue has been identified on CSR based on MP68 dataset.

 # Future